Graduate Business (GB)

 GB528: Global Strategy

 In this course, you will conduct a strategic assessment of the overall global competitive environment and consider how an organization can leverage resources, capabilities, and preferential entry modes to create competitive advantages when entering a foreign market.
-As part of the final assessment of global strategy, you will take part either virtually or in-person in an international trip, visiting one to two foreign locations to experience local business culture.
-You will use theoretical knowledge to assess the strategy of an international organization in an applied cultural context.
-Upon satisfactory completion of all coursework requirements, you will be eligible to receive the Global Competence Certificate (GCC), an internationally recognized mark of the ability to employ principles of intercultural awareness in professional and social settings.
-You may also be eligible to receive the Global Scholar micro-credential, which recognizes learners who have distinguished themselves as global scholars through advanced intercultural skill development and participation in a virtual or travel Education Abroad experience.
-NOTE: There is an additional course fee for participation in the field experience.
-Please contact PG Education Abroad (educationabroad@purdueglobal.edu) for detailed pricing.
+You will use theoretical knowledge to assess the strategy of an international organization in a cultural context.
+You may also be eligible to receive the Global Business micro-credential, which recognizes learners who have distinguished themselves as global scholars through advanced intercultural skill development.

 GB530: 🌐 Marketing Management